MichaelCurrin/github-reporting-py/README.md

 If you want to download the results as text or CSV files or automate the requests for many pages of data, then follo the [documentation](#documentation) section below to setup the project then run the command-line Python scripts which generate the reports.
 The scripts use the GQL queries internally.

-Why GraphQL and not REST API?
-This project arose because of speed and rate limit issues with using the REST API for large volumes of commit data.
-But, the GraphQL is about **100 times faster**, in many cases such as getting a page of 100 commits rather than one commit from the REST API commit endpoint.
+Why _GraphQL_ and not the _REST_ API?
+This project arose because of speed and rate limit issues with using _REST_ API for large volumes of commit data for _Github_.
+But, the _GraphQL_ API is about **100 times faster**, in many cases such as getting a page of 100 commits rather than one commit from the REST API commit endpoint.
 See the Datasources doc's [GraphQL benefits](/docs/datasources.md#graphql-benefits) section for more details.

 ### GraphQL + Python reference